haproxy/haproxy/doc/lua-api/index.rst

   **context**: filter

-  This class contains all functions to manipulate an HTTP message.
+  This class contains all functions to manipulate a HTTP message.
 For now, this class is only available from a filter context.

 .. js:function:: HTTPMessage.add_header(http_msg, name, value)

-  Appends an HTTP header field in the HTTP message **http_msg** whose name is specified in **name** and whose value is defined in **value**.
+  Appends a HTTP header field in the HTTP message **http_msg** whose name is specified in **name** and whose value is defined in **value**.

   :param class_httpmessage http_msg: The manipulated HTTP message.